zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 2. Focusing on the wines that have been predicted to be the good wines i.e., greater than 90 points and comparing them with the bad wines i.e., lower than 90 points, we are applying our model result on the actual dataset and then predicting it.

-    As we are applying the model, we get a prediction result of which wine falls into which category, it's probability of being greater than 90, shows the actual description and country along with few other parameters.
+    As we are applying the model, we get a prediction result of: which wine falls into which category, it's probability of being greater than 90, the actual wine description and country along with a few other parameters.

-    For example, the first record in the screenshot, ID - 127518 shows the prediction to be greater than 90 points and has the probability - 0.905(approximately) which is greater then 90 points.
+    For example, the first record in the screenshot, ID - 127518 shows the prediction to be greater than 90 points and has the probability - 0.905 (approximately 90%) in which it is greater then 90 points.
 Notice that the description for this record mentions all the characteristics of a good wine.

     ![](./images/actual-data-result.png " ")

-3. As we wanted inexpensive wines, this graphs shows 1000 good wines that are less than $15 and their predictions greater than 90 points by countries based on our data set and model.
+3. As we wanted inexpensive wines, this graphs shows 1000 good wines that are less than $15 and with predictions of being greater than 90 points by countries, based on our data set and model.

     From the graph, notice that France has a good number of wines that are good as well as cheap and then US followed by Italy and Chile.